partially-applied/simple-log/readMe.md

 simple-log = require '@partially-applied/simple-log'

-log = simple-log.of! # its possible to pass a config param to the constructor
+log = simple-log! # its possible to pass a config param to the constructor

 # log has only functions